What Causes Hooded Eyelids?

 Hooded eyelids can be a cosmetic concern and may also impair vision in severe cases.
-Treatment options for hooded eyelids include non-surgical treatments such as Botox and dermal fillers to lift the eyebrows and smooth out the skin, as well as surgical options such as blepharoplasty or brow lift to remove excess skin and reposition the brows for a more youthful appearance.
-A qualified healthcare provider or plastic surgeon can help determine the most appropriate treatment options for your specific concerns and goals.
+Treatment options for hooded eyelids include non-surgical treatments, such as anti-wrinkle injections and dermal fillers, to lift the eyebrows and smooth out the skin, as well as surgical options, such as blepharoplasty or a brow lift, to remove excess skin and reposition the brows for a more youthful appearance.
+A qualified healthcare provider or plastic surgeon can help determine the most appropriate treatment options for your concerns and goals.

 What is Blepharoplasty?